Nowadays websites have become more dynamic and richer in content which can increase the initial load time when browsed from another side of the world.

 Benefits of Having a CDN in WordPress

 Since CDN caches the content and supplies its own copy without actually fetching from the web server, it will save you a lot of bandwidth.
-This may not sound big but it can save big bucks in server expense for high traffic sites.
+This may not sound big but it can save big bucks in server expenses for high traffic sites.

 Security is one of the highest issues for WordPress users but it can be addressed by using a CDN on a WordPress site.
 CDN hardens the security as it is optimized to identify notorious security threats like Distributed Denial of Service (DDoS) attack and spamming activities using bots and scripts.

-Tackle High Traffic:
+Tackle High Traffic

 Websites with high traffic volume can leverage the network of CDN servers.
-The cached content is readily available for the end user even if the web server is loaded with new requests.
+The cached content is readily available for the end-user even if the webserver is loaded with new requests.

 It improves page loading speed significantly as it reduces the latency effect by supplying cached content stored in one of the many servers located around the world.
 This contributes to user experience and also reduces the bounce rate as users tend to spend more time on your website.

 In this article, we discussed what a CDN is and how it works.
-We also looked at some of the popular CDN providers and investigated how to integrate a couple of them to a WordPress site.
-We also understood the benefits a CDN can bring to a website and the kind of businesses which are already using CDN on their sites for better user experience.
+We also looked at some of the popular CDN providers and investigated how to integrate a couple of them into a WordPress site.
+We also understood the benefits a CDN can bring to a website and the kind of businesses that are already using CDN on their sites for better user experience.
 Share your experience with your CDN provider.